 The safety, health and wellness of our employees is a top priority.
-In response to COVID-19, we have implemented safety protocols, including, at certain times, limiting onsite activities to essential staff during periods of increased regional COVID-19 infection rates, screening and onsite testing for employees, and documentation of visitors COVID-19 status, contact tracing and appropriate protocols to address any known exposures, increased cleaning procedures and readily available masks and hand sanitizers, and additional controls based on case rates and local requirements including the wearing of masks and social distancing.
-These protocols are designed to maintain the health and safety of our employees and comply with health and safety standards as required by federal, state and local government agencies, taking into consideration guidelines of the Centers for Disease Control and Prevention and other public health authorities.
+We maintain an Injury & Illness Protection Plan (IIPP) designed to sustain the health and safety of our employees and comply with health and safety standards as required by federal, state and local government agencies, taking into consideration guidelines of the Centers for Disease Control and Prevention and other public health authorities.